-Many-a-times incentives are offered to the client in order to pre-pone the payment by putting in as “2/5 Net 7”.
-It stands for- “pay in five days and get 2% discount”.
-Avoiding such representation and writing “please pay within five days and save 2 percent” makes a better impact.
+Many-a-times incentives are offered to the client to pre-pone the payment by putting in as 2/5 Net 7”.
+It stands for pay in five days and get a 2% discount.
+Avoiding such representation and writing Please pay within five days and save 2 percent makes a better impact.

 5) Warranty Terms

-The invoice must illuminate the terms of warranty of product or service and must specify the number of days after which the warranty is not applicable.
-It should also state when the warranty stands void and/or clearly mention that warranty doesn’t mean the return of the product.
+The invoice must illuminate the terms of the warranty of the product or service and must specify the number of days after which the warranty is not applicable.
+It should also state when the warranty stands void and/or mention that the warranty doesnt mean the return of the product.
 The warranty terms and conditions must be attached to the invoice.
 Commonly used terms and conditions of warranty are:

-- Products damaged during the transit will not be covered under the warranty.
+- Products damaged during transit will not be covered under the warranty.

 - The product carries a 90 days warranty unless otherwise stated.

-- The product carries only manufacturer’s warranty and no return or exchange will be entertained.
+- The product carries only the manufacturers warranty and no return or exchange will be entertained.

 6) Return or Replacement Policy

 Any small business must incorporate the return policy, especially if it is in retail.
 The number of returns or the refund policy will decide the popularity of your product or services.
 At the same time, you may safeguard yourself from faux claims and orders.